teriyakichild/nuke-that-container/README.md

 Written to use PHP 5.3.

-Written to run on a Linux machine.(You will need to change the first line of run.php to get this working on Windows).
+Written to run on a Linux machine.(You will need to change the first line of nuke-that-container.php to get this working on Windows).

-To get usage information, run the script with no parameters (php run.php) or (./run.php).
+To get usage information, run the script with no parameters (php nuke-that-container.php) or (./nuke-that-container.php).